Best Friends Animal Society

 Not So Friendly Fire: Things to Keep in Mind For Your Pet

-Best Friends Animal Society offers the following tips to help keep pets safe around July 4th.
-Keep in mind that in many areas, it’s legal to light fireworks a few days before, on the holiday, and a few days after.
+Best Friends Animal Society offers tips to help keep pets safe around July 4th.
+Keep in mind that in many areas, it’s legal to light fireworks a few days before, on holiday, and a few days after.

 - Bring all pets indoors whenever neighborhood fireworks displays are likely.
 Secure dogs in a room, close windows and curtains, and play loud music or turn on the television to drown out the frightening sounds.
 Some experts even suggest playing a war movie to blend the sound from the TV with the sounds from outside.

-- Plan ahead so that dogs who are extremely anxious can take a stress-relief supplement, wear a calming coat, or even use prescription anti-anxiety medications from a veterinarian.
+- Plan ahead so that extremely anxious dogs can take a stress-relief supplement, wear a calming coat, or even use prescription anti-anxiety medications from a veterinarian.

-- Ensure that pets are wearing current identification tags, and make sure your correct contact info is recorded with the vet clinic or shelter.
+- Ensure that pets wear current identification tags, and ensure your correct contact info is recorded with the vet clinic or shelter.